Mansour-Elashry/Retail-Sales-Analysis-SQL/README.md

 **Project Title**: Retail Sales Analysis
 **Database**: `Sales`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+This project involves building a SQL Server database and designing a structured data model for analyzing retail sales transactions.
+The primary goal is to transform raw sales data into actionable insights that can guide business decisions.

 ## Objectives